hcoedevcircle/toc-in-7-weeks/chapter1/set.md

 ### Partition

-A partition of a non empty set A is a subset C of 2<sup>A</sup> such that Ø is not an element of C and each element of A is in one and only one set in C. To summarize,
+A partition of a non empty set A is a subset π of 2<sup>A</sup> such that Ø is not an element of π and each element of A is in one and only one set in π.
+To summarize,
-- each element of C is nonempty
+- each element of π is nonempty
-- distinct members of C are disjoint.
+- distinct members of π are disjoint.
-- ∪ C = A
+- ∪ π = A